Skip to main content

 Notes

-Counted from the day after submission; weekends and public holidays excluded
+Counted from submission; weekends and public holidays excluded. eVisa usually ~5–7

 Passport Collection